 GNOME users have often drooled over the cool visual style of KDE 4’s Plasma Desktop space – but something similar could be on it’s way to the GNOME desktop.

-The Board?
-Huh?
+What Is The Board?

 The board is the brainchild of Lucas Rocha and is designed to be a sort of cork-board like tool; a space for quickly placing photos, video, audio, text, notes and more.